 The school and its grounds are a closed campus while classes are in session.
 Students are not to leave campus during the entire school day UNLESS arrangements have been made with the school office.
-Students on track break are not allowed on campus during the school day.

 ALL VISITORS (INCLUDING PARENTS, FRIENDS, RELATIVES) MUST REPORT TO THE OFFICE BEFORE GOING TO A CLASSROOM.
 The visitors will be asked to sign in and out in the visitor’s log book and wear a visitor's badge while on campus.